mja-ME/me4053-class-demo/README.md

-# class-demo
+# ME4053 Class Demo

-Try to demo class code
+This repository is intended to provide a simple demo of using MATLAB and GitHub